Marco Luly

-Marco Luly is an Italian actor, director and theatre teacher.
+Marco Luly is an Italian actor, director and drama teacher.
 In 1990, Marco Luly founded with Luciana Codispoti the Associazione Culturale "Luoghi dell'Arte" in Rome, and has been artistic director of the company since then.
 Luly's area of specialization is in the production of commedia dell'arte, medieval theatre and plays by the father of Italian comedy, Carlo Goldoni.

 From 1990, his portfolio has increased to include directing and writing plays for Luoghi dell’Arte.
 He is committed to reviving medieval and commedia dell'arte theatre, and has won distinctions for rediscovering medieval and renaissance period manuscripts and adapting them in a modern style.

 Luly has won string of awards, including: